 The University does not assume liability directly or indirectly for loss of damage to personal property caused by fire, theft, water damage or by any means except to the extent provided by law.
 Additionally, the University is not responsible for personal property left behind by students upon checkout.
 Items left behind will be donated.
 Students are encouraged to consider purchasing personal property insurance.

-Only non-marring adhesive may be used to hang posters, pictures and wall hangings.
+- Only non-marring adhesive may be used to hang posters, pictures and wall hangings.
+Duct tape, double sided tape and nails/screws are not permitted.

-Stickers and decals many not be applied to any surface in your room or on-campus including windows, walls, doors, and furnishings.
+- Stickers and decals many not be applied to any surface in your room or on-campus including windows, walls, doors, mirrors, and furnishings.

 - The Housing and Residence Life Staff will attempt to check each room to make certain that everyone has evacuated (as the nature of the emergency permits).